 Dimensions ideal for travel

-The Pro Elite hard drive has dimensions of 64mm (2½ inch) by 57mm (2¼ inch) by 11mm (7/16 inch).
+The Pro Elite hard drive has dimensions of 64 millimetres (2½ inch) by 57 millimetres (2¼ inch) by 11 millimetres (7/16 inch).
 That fits easily into several of the pockets in my camera bag.
 It also fits into the palm of my hand, as the photo below illustrates.

 The storage device itself weighs 43 grams.
 Including the USB Type-C to C and Type-C to A cables with which it’s shipped, the hard drive weighs 71 grams.

-For me that represents a net saving in the weight I carry on trips.
+For me, that represents a net saving in the weight I carry on trips.
 Why?
-The Pro Elite hard drive is significantly lighter than flash drive and protective case that it replaces.
+The Pro Elite hard drive is significantly lighter than the external disk and protective case that it replaces.

 Backing up data while travelling

-For extra security, it’s good practice to back data up to an additional device (stored separately to the other device) and to the cloud.
+For extra security, it’s good practice to back data up to an additional device (stored separately from the other device) and to the cloud.

 The device is shipped with a serial number to download Acronis True Image data protection software from the PNY website.